 At St Dunstan's Catholic Primary School we feel it is important to reward children who have achieved good or improved attendance.
-We notify parents of our whole school attendance percentage in our newsletter and advise you when we have school attendance campaign weeks.
+Attendance is monitored every four weeks and parents informed of the outcome.
+We notify parents of our whole school attendance percentage in our newsletter and advise you when we have school attendance focus weeks.
 The weekly 96% Attendance challenge allows classes to celebrate their collective attendance successes.
 When a class achieves 96% or above, they will receive a token, when they collect 6 tokens, they can enjoy a movie afternoon!